awsdocs/amazon-route53-docs/doc_source/white-label-name-servers.md

 Create or recreate Amazon Route 53 hosted zones:

-+ **If you aren't currently using Route 53 as the DNS service for the domains for which you want to use white label name servers** – Create the hosted zones and specify the reusable delegation set that you created in the previous step with each hosted zone\.
++ **If you aren't currently using Route 53 as the DNS service for the domains for which you want to use white\-label name servers** – Create the hosted zones and specify the reusable delegation set that you created in the previous step with each hosted zone\.
 For more information, see [CreateHostedZone](http://docs.aws.amazon.com/Route53/latest/APIReference/API_CreateHostedZone.html) in the *Amazon Route 53 API Reference*\.

-+ **If you are using Route 53 as the DNS service for the domains for which you want to use white label name servers** – You must recreate the hosted zones for which you want to use white label name servers, and specify the reusable delegation set that you created in the previous step for each hosted zone\.
++ **If you are using Route 53 as the DNS service for the domains for which you want to use white\-label name servers** – You must recreate the hosted zones for which you want to use white\-label name servers, and specify the reusable delegation set that you created in the previous step for each hosted zone\.
 **Important**
 You cannot change the name servers that are associated with an existing hosted zone\.
 You can associate a reusable delegation set with a hosted zone only when you create the hosted zone\.